MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-waterfall.md

 ```

 > [!NOTE]
 > This example uses two different data bags to store data: `dialogData` and `userData`.
 If the bot is distributed across multiple compute nodes, each step of the waterfall could be processed by a different node, therefore it's important to store bot data in the appropriate data bag.
-For more infomation about storing bot data, see [Save user data](bot-builder-nodejs-save-user-data.md).
+For more infomation about storing bot data, see [Manage state data](bot-builder-nodejs-state.md).

 ## End a waterfall